jamesbowman/ga144tools/README.md

 =======================================

 This package is an alternate toolchain for GA144 CPUs.
-The tools are all Python-based, and the only additional requirement is PySerial.
+The tools are all Python-based, and the only additional requirements are [PySerial](http://pyserial.sourceforge.net/) and the m4 utility.

 For example, [fibonacci.ga](src/fibonacci.ga) counts in the Fibonacci sequence in node 608, and transmits the integers back to the PC via the serial port on node 708.